roshanmaind/digit-recognizer/README.md

 	4. Nvidia GPU 	        (sorry ._.)
 	5. nvcc                 (if you wish to make a new build) If you don't have OpenGL or nvcc you can still use this program using the pre-built binary file provided in the /bin folder.
-However you will still need an Nvidia GPU to run the program.
+However, you will still need an Nvidia GPU to run the program.

 ### Build